BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Discussion

 \subsection{Limitations}

 BlindHarmony incorporates iterative optimization in both the image and latent vector domains.
-In order to reduce the computational burden of calculating the gradient of network parameters, we ignored the determinant term in Equation \ref{eq:harmodel2}.
+In order to reduce the computational burden of calculating the gradient of the network parameters, we have ignored the determinant term in Equation \ref{eq:harmodel2}.
 Although this may compromise mathematical rigor, we believe that this simplification makes calculations easier and reduces processing time, making BlindHarmony more advantageous for practical use.

 Additionally, it should be noted that BlindHarmony may not be applicable in every domain.
-If the distance between two images defined in Equation \ref{eq:dis} cannot capture the relationship between images of different domains (\eg, multi-contrast: T1-weighted and T2-weighted images), the optimization may fail and lead to poor results.
-Therefore, it is important to carefully consider the suitability of BlindHarmony for different applications.
-For example, when applying the simulated source domain data with Gamma transformation with a power of 1.5, BlindHarmony showed inferior results to conventional methods.
-(Table. \ref{table:fail})
+If the distance between two images defined in Equation \ref{eq:dis} cannot capture the relationship between images of different domains (\eg, multi-contrast: T$_1$-weighted and T$_2$-weighted images), the optimization may fail and lead to poor results.
+For example, when applying an extreme contrast variation case such as simulated source domain data with Gamma transformation with a power of 1.5, BlindHarmony showed inferior results to conventional methods.
+(Table. \ref{table:fail}) Therefore, it is important to carefully consider the suitability of BlindHarmony for different applications.

 However, fine-tuning hyperparameters for each source domain may give improved results.
-As shown in Table \ref{table:fail}, the PSNR and SSIM values increased when we changed the hyperparameter $\beta_1$ from 1000 to 500.
+As shown in Table \ref{table:fail}, the PSNR value increased when we changed the hyperparameter $\beta_1$ from 1000 to 500.
 Tuning these hyperparameters for each source domain may give a successful application of our approach in various scenarios, providing a highly adaptable and versatile solution.
 Future work may include optimizing these parameters using a transfer learning approach, as demonstrated in \cite{wei2022deep}.